ietf-wg-acme/acme/draft-ietf-acme-acme.md

 When a server rejects a request because its nonce value was unacceptable (or not present), it SHOULD provide HTTP status code 400 (Bad Request), and indicate the ACME error code "urn:ietf:params:acme:error:badNonce".
-An error response with the "badNonce" error code MUST include a fresh nonce.
+An error response with the "badNonce" error code MUST include Replay-Nonce header with a fresh nonce.
 On receiving such a response, a client SHOULD retry the request using the new nonce.

 The precise method used to generate and track nonces is up to the server.
 For example, the server could generate a random 128-bit value for each response,